Cookies help us to deliver our services. By using our website, you agree to our use of cookies. Learn more.

 KidZania Tokyo| ©nakashi

-Role-playing games are usually among children's favorites.
+Role-playing games are often a favorite of children.
 Therefore, during your stay in the Japanese capital you should take the little ones to the Kid Zania amusement park, so they can experience different types of real-life jobs, but in a fun way.
+In fact, this is a good option if you are in Tokyo during the winter, since this is a closed place.

-This park is a recreation of a small city where children will find different jobs and demonstrate their skills.
-They will have to put on a uniform and, with the help of specialized staff, they will begin to play the desired role.
+This park is the recreation of a small city where children will find different jobs and demonstrate their skills.
+They will have to put on a uniform and, with the help of the specialized staff, they will begin to play the desired role.
+For a while they will be able to be doctors, veterinarians, drivers, bankers, businessmen or attend a store, among many other options.

 Practical Information